actris-cloudnet/halo-reader/README.md

 ```

 ### Notes for Windows Subsystem for Linux (WSL) users

-You can get python3.10 >= by installing [Ubuntu 22.04 from microsoft store](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW).
+You can get Python 3.10 by installing [Ubuntu 22.04 from microsoft store](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW).
-In WSL, you may need to install `build-essential` and `python3.10-dev` before installing `halo-reader`.
+In WSL, you may need to install `build-essential` and `python3-dev` before installing `halo-reader`.

 ## Usage